-This course focuses on the transition from student to practicing nurse.
-Core competencies for leading and managing the delivery of quality care are emphasized, using recommendations from the Institute of Medicine (IOM) and the Quality and Safety Education in Nursing (QSEN) initiatives.
+This course focuses on the transition from student to practicing nurse with emphasis on preparation for the NCLEX-RN Core competencies for leading and managing the delivery of quality care are emphasized, using recommendations from the Institute of Medicine (IOM) and the Quality and Safety Education in Nursing (QSEN) initiatives.
 Units of content include: leadership and change concepts and theories, strategies for building effective teamwork in the practice environment, structure and financing of health care delivery systems, patient-centered care, and management responsibilities of the nurse, quality improvement, leading evidence-based practice initiatives, health care information management, and ethical use of technology.

-Prerequisite: RNU211, RNU219, RNU230, RNU231, RNU240, RNU241, RNU250, RNU251 - Please reference all prior prerequisite requirements goal of the clinical experience is to assist with the integration and application of knowledge and skills from previous classroom and clinical work in order to facilitate the effective transition from student to professional registered nurse.
+Prerequisite: RNU211, RNU219, RNU230, RNU231, RNU240, RNU241, RNU250, RNU251 - Please reference all prior prerequisite requirements